nyuvis/partial_dependence/README.rst

 where ``shift`` and ``scale`` are both ``numpy.array`` of shape ``(1,num_feat)``.

 If the model uses directly the raw data in ``df_test`` without any transformation, do not insert any scale and shift parameters.

+If our model does not use normalization, we can initialize the tool this way:

 .. code:: python